-In the 8-1 win over U. S. C. G. Tuesday, Bucco drew his first starting ticket for mound duty of the season and relinquished eight one run.
-Meantime, the Hookers
+In the 8-1 win over U. S. C. G. Tuesday, Bucco drew his first starting ticket for mound duty of the season and relinquished eight Tournament was completed when well-spaced hits which produced one run.
+Meantime, the Hookers enberg of the Guardsman knocked banged out the same number of off all opposition to enter the finals. hits but made them count the

-Top spot of the game went to out-of-four tally, one hit of which went for a double.
+Top spot of the game went to Rosenberg gave Cpl.
+Tar w a com- leftfielder Beasley who continued plete lesson in ornithology and took his hitting rampage with a threeout-of-four tally, one hit of which went for a double.
 Beasley's work talk of the team.
 Including this game, he is batting an impressive .488-something more than beer